 It is supremely serene and cozy, and yet full of breathtaking wonder.
 You might spot a rare Andean cock-of-the-rock while eating dinner, or watch night fall from the natural hot springs, listening to the chorus of forest life as the steam meets the mists of the forest.
 The vibrant culture of the Andes is ever-present here, in the architecture, the tasteful carvings and textiles, the delicious cuisine, and the mystical vestiges of the Inca.

 The spectacled bear is the only bear species in South America and their numbers are rapidly dwindling.
 When you reserve your space through National Geographic Unique Lodges, you'll be invited to join an Inkaterra Explorer Guide on a private visit to the lodge's Spectacled Bears Rescue Center.
-Learn about the rare species’ behavior and survival challenges as you observe them with local researchers, help with a feeding, and discuss rescue and rehabilitation efforts.
+Learn about the rare species’ behavior and survival challenges as you observe them with local researchers and discuss rescue and rehabilitation efforts.

 Dreamed up by an environmentalist who has sat on the board of directors of Conservation International, the Inkaterra company has been a pioneer in sustainable tourism since the mid-1970s.
 The lodge works with the Inkaterra Association, a National Geographic-sponsored foundation, to support scientific research and conservation efforts from discovering new species to protecting vast swathes of the Amazon rain forest.
 Among their conservation initiatives is the Inkaterra Machu Picchu Pueblo Hotel Spectacled Bear Project, which rehabilitates this rare and endangered native Andean species and reintroduces them into their natural habitat.